-Still, most people just think – ‘steamed broccoli or carrots’ – when they think of veggies.
-If you had to live on that it would be plain boring and I can see why it would be a deterent.
+Still, when most people think about vegetables.
+They think they are destined to eat ‘steamed broccoli or carrots’ for the rest of their lives.
+Now, if you had to live on that it would be plain boring and not at all appealing long term!

-There are many tasty things you can do with veggies to make them enjoyable – like this cheesy veggie bake as an example.
+The good news is, you’re not going to be stuck eating plain ‘ol steamed veg because there are many tasty things you can do with veggies to make them enjoyable – like this Cheesy Veggie Bake.

-This is the type of meal that works well with chicken, meats, or fish.
+This is the type of meal that works well as a side dish with chicken, meats or fish.
 And, it can be made ahead, kept in the fridge and even be frozen for a later date.

 Virtual Cooking Class

 Cut carbs further – use asparagus, cabbage, or Brussels sprouts instead of carrots.
-Use srping onions or scallions instead of onion.
+Use spring onions/ scallions instead of onion.

 Super dairy lovers – add 1/2 cup cottage cheese and mix through the tomato mixture.

 Storage – keep in the fridge for up to 5 days.
-Can be frozen in an aitright container for up to 3 months.
+Can be frozen in an airtight container for up to 3 months.

 Please share, pin, or tweet this virtual cooking class to help others.
 Thanks 🙂